 They need to track conversions and click rates of everything they do, including every social media post, every email campaign, and every ad campaign.
 Consider using social media management tools that allow you to create customized links.
 Using these links in your campaigns will help you track traffic and monitor visitors as they convert to leads and ultimately to sales.

 Obviously, the world will not end if you do not track your conversions, but it will make your professional life difficult.
 Without conversion tracking, you are essentially tapping in the dark, trying to understand who the people around you are, and what their intentions really are.
-Without conversion tracking, you can never be certain if your content strategy is a solid one, or if the keywords you use for your ad campaign make any sense.
+Even if you've done all the due dilligence in choosing the right network, without conversion tracking you can never be certain if your content strategy is a solid one, or if the keywords you use for your ad campaign make any sense.

 Finally, without conversion tracking, you can never be sure if your visitors really need to buy something that you are selling, or if they are essentially just window shopping.
 And you really should focus on the people who need whatever it is that you are offering.